A Mission of Discovery

 Powered by a deep love for dogs and a passion for understanding everything about them, Ryan and Adam Boyko have spent the last decade learning everything they could about dogs – how did they first get humans to fall in love with them, how did humans and dogs change each other in the years since then, and how can we best care for our furry family members?

-Owners and their pets can immediately benefit from all the newest and most advanced science also contribute to advancing scientific discoveries every day.
+Owners and their pets can immediately benefit from all the newest and most advanced science.
+They can also contribute to advancing scientific discoveries every day.
 By continually sharing new insights while collecting more data, our dogs can benefit from the best care.

 Embark is more than a product, or even a company.